-- I have also seen simple syrup made with 1 part water to 2 parts sugar for a thicker syrup you don’t have to use as much of, but 1:1 is the standard preparation.
+- I have also seen this syrup made with 1 part water to 2 parts sugar for a thicker syrup you don’t have to use as much of, but 1:1 is the standard preparation.

 One of my favorite things about simple syrup is that it’s so versatile.
-Of course, you can use it for cocktails, making sweet tea & lemonade, but you can also use simple syrup for cakes to keep the layers moist and add a little sweetness or bonus flavor.
+Of course, you can use it for cocktails, making sweet tea & lemonade, but you can also use the syrup for cakes to keep the layers moist and add a little sweetness or bonus flavor.